 KiBO targets youth between 18 and 30 years of age.
 It’s an equal opportunity program open to eligible young men and women including those that are out of school, unemployed, disabled or unskilled.

 The program covers but is not limited to foundational ICT skills, project and financial management skills, and skills related to community development and entrepreneurship.
-The current in-house program is 15 weeks long and we are currently (October 2010) in our ninth class which is made up of 56 participants.
+The current in-house program is 10 weeks long and we are currently April 2017) in our 47th class which is made up of28 participants.

 What We Seek

 The KiBO program seeks to equip youth with skills critical for success in the work place by bridging the gap between formal education and the realities of the workplace.
 Practical ICT skills and tools are an enabler in this process and the emphasis is on relevant experiences through the unique KiBO 7 pillars pedagogy.
 We strive to engage the youth in their communities.

 - • Increase the program capacity from 56 to 100 students which will require an increase in the number of computers and trainers to maintain the quality and standards of the program.

 - • Generate more local income to sustain the activities of the program.